Blue Line (CTA): Forest Park branch

+The Forest Park branch has historically had depressed ridership due to competing for riders with both the Green and Pink Lines and running in a highway median, which discourages ridership because the air and noise pollution from passing vehicles discourages the construction of dense housing nearby and makes it unpleasant to get to and wait at the stations.
+But it has also suffered due to neglect of the tracks past Illinois Medical District station, with deferred maintenance and poor geotechnical engineering causing rapid deterioration of the track.
+In 2016, just 13.1% of the Forest Park branch was a slow zone (with some sections having speed limits as low as 15 mph); by 2020, it had increased to 61.6%; by 2024, it increased again to 72.4%; and in 2025, slow zones accounted for 81.3% of the line.
+Though phase 1 of the Forest Park Branch Rebuild (which rebuilt tracks and stations between LaSalle and Illinois Medical District stations) was completed in 2023, the next 3 phases of the project to rebuild the rest of the Forest Park branch have yet to be announced.

+Unfortunately for Forest Park branch riders, the CTA has no major plans for addressing the branch's deficiencies unless it can receive federal funds to redo the line as part of IDOT reconstructing the Eisenhower Expressway, which the CTA has been holding out for as the Eisenhower has reached the end of its useful life.
+Because no major work was planned for the Eisenhower in IDOT's 2022-2027 capital plan, it is unlikely any such funds will become available to improve the Forest Park branch until at least 2027.

 Operating hours and headways

 Like the Red Line, the Blue Line runs 24 hours a day.
 Most trains run between O'Hare and Forest Park stations, but others terminate at a different station along the line.
-On weekdays, service runs very frequently (10-20 tph (trains per hour)) during rush hour (with some trains running short-turn services between UIC-Halsted and Jefferson Park or Rosemont), and 6-8tph during the midday and nighttime.
+On weekdays, service runs very frequently (10–20 tph (trains per hour)) during rush hour (with some trains running short turn services between UIC-Halsted and Jefferson Park or Rosemont), and 6–8 tph during the midday and nighttime.

-On Saturdays, service runs 8tph in the early morning, then increase to 10 tph during the day, then 8 tph at night.
-On Sundays, service runs 6-8 tph early morning, then increase to 10 tph all day, then 6 tph at night.
+On Saturdays, service runs 8 tph in the early morning, then increase to 10 tph during the day, then 8 tph at night.
+On Sundays, service runs 6–8 tph early morning, then increase to 10 tph all day, then 6 tph at night.
 On the weekends, every other Blue Line train operates between O'Hare and UIC-Halsted only during the daytime, doubling the headways up to 5 tph.
-Between approximately midnight and 5:30 a.m., night owl service on the Blue Line ranges between 2-4 tph.
+Between approximately midnight and 5:30 a.m., night owl service on the Blue Line ranges between 3–4 tph.